 Twelve years later was the first national telecast of The Rivalry as the first college football game ever televised on ESPN2, which had only been on air for less than two months, having just launched in October of 1993.

 Three years after the first national telecast The Rivalry went digital with the first internet streamed game in 1996.
-And then finally, 10 years after The Rivalry went digital, the first edition of the game to be played on turf and use lights took place in 2006 at Lafayette’s newly renovated Fischer Stadium.
+And then finally, 10 years after The Rivalry went digital, the first edition of the game to be played on turf and use lights took place in 2006 at Lafayette’s newly renovated Fisher Stadium.

 That progress is something to be celebrated by both sides.
 The technology around the game has grown up and so has The Rivalry, but it hasn't staled.